wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/use-imperative-dev-techniques-powerapps-canvas-app/includes/1-imperative-vs-declarative.md

-After completing the previous recommended learning paths, you should have a solid foundation with PowerApps.
-In this learning path, you will learn some of the more advanced concepts that PowerApps supports.
+After completing the previous recommended learning paths, you should have a solid foundation with Power Apps.
+In this learning path, you will learn some of the more advanced concepts that Power Apps supports.

 This module includes some concepts that might appear to be very developer focused but do not worry.
 The goal is to help you understand and apply some of these concepts to build better apps.